ElementAstro/atom-docs/src/content/docs/en/function/signature.md

 ---
-title: Function Signature Parsing Utilities Documentation
+title: Function Signature Parsing Utilities
-description: Detailed documentation for the FunctionSignature class and parseFunctionDefinition function in the atom::meta namespace, including class definitions, member functions, parsing utilities, and usage examples.
+description: Detailed for the FunctionSignature class and parseFunctionDefinition function in the atom::meta namespace, including class definitions, member functions, parsing utilities, and usage examples.
 ---

-# Function Signature Parsing Utilities

-This document describes the usage of the `FunctionSignature` class and the `parseFunctionDefinition` function from the `atom::meta` namespace, which provide utilities for parsing and representing function signatures.

 ## Table of Contents